-We are always looking for dog friendly accommodation.
-Camping is often the best option, especially now we have the van.
-So, with a couple of days to spare over the bank holiday, we headed for the coast.
-By pure chance, we found and booked one of the most incredible campsites we’ve ever been to.
+Pencarnan Farm near St Davids in Pembrokeshire, Wales is an idyllic, dog friendly caravan and camping site right next to the beach.
+We discovered it purely by chance and it’s one of the most incredible campsites we’ve ever been to.
 In fact, it was so good that I was almost reluctant to share it.
 Pencarnan Farm is a hidden gem that we’ll go back to again and again.

 Pencarnan is a working farm on the most westerly edge of Pembrokeshire.
-It is located right next to the Porthsele beach, so from our camper van, it was about a five minute walk to the sea.
-Had we arrived a little sooner, we would have been overlooking the coast.
-But as it was, we were in a gorgeous, quiet field with an electric hook up and loads of space for the girls to run around.
+It is located right next to Porthsele beach, so from our camper van, it was about a five minute walk to the sea.
+Camping pitches are available overlooking the coast.
+However, we didn’t arrive early enough to bag one of those.
+So instead, we were in a gorgeous, quiet field with an electric hook up and loads of space for the girls to run around.

-The beach itself is not only stunning and dog friendly, but also really quiet.
-There’s not that much parking near to the beach, so most visitors are either walking the coastal path or staying at the campsite.
+The beach is not only nearby and dog friendly, but it’s also really quiet.
+There’s not much parking near to the beach, so most visitors are either walking the coastal path or staying at the campsite.
 This was perfect for Bubbles, who does get a little over excited when there are a lot of people around.
-It’s a great place to swim too, with a couple of safe swimming routes in the sea.
+It’s a great place for wild swimming too, with a couple of safe swimming routes in the sea.
 Bubbles and I enjoyed getting in, although she did rip my wetsuit to shreds when she got tired and hitched a lift on my shoulder.
 For such a small beach, it really does have a lot to offer.
 Caves to explore, perfect sand and even a little waterfall.

 As well as being ideally located for the beach, the campsite is well equipped to help you enjoy it.
 We hired a stand up paddle board from them, you can also hire kayaks.
 They have a fab little shop that stocks things like wetsuits and beach toys and best of all, there’s a pizza oven.
 So, we parked up the van on Friday, my husband went to grab some shopping on Saturday morning and we didn’t move it again until we went home on Monday.
 We had a barbecue, bought fresh pizza and totally chilled out for the whole weekend.